danmayer/danmayer.github.com/_posts/2017-12-18-on-tech-challenges.md

 # Coding Challenge

 The company I am with, [Offgrid-Electric](http://tech.offgrid-electric.com), has evolved our hiring process over time to try to ensure we can find a diverse and strong distributed team.
-There are many interesting processes related to hiring a distributed team, but I will quickly focus on the coding challenge, technical challenge, or whatever folks are calling it these days.
+There are many <!--more--> interesting processes related to hiring a distributed team, but I will quickly focus on the coding challenge, technical challenge, or whatever folks are calling it these days.

 {% unless page.image %}
 ![Job Challenge](/assets/img/job-challenge.jpg)